2 (Sneaky) Design Problems of Poor Lead Gen Content

 Banal content is not OK when you’re trying to make a good first impression with a prospect.
 Some managers will justify it, if it appears in the middle of the piece (like the eBook I edited), because “nobody reads it anyway.”
 That’s true in a sense — the middle is LESS important than the beginning and ending.

 But that’s a pretty flimsy rationale.
 Your company’s authority isn’t worth saving a few pennies.
 Instead, cut the fat.
-In other words, slice the content thin: address one problem or benefit.
+In other words, slice the content thin: address one problem or benefit and don’t introduce a new topic.

 Make it “flawless”

-Lead gen content should be short enough to practically… flawless.
-Flawless = important, exciting, free of errors.
-Remove anything repetitious or off-topic.
+Lead gen content should be short enough to be flawless.
+Flawless = important, exciting, factually correct.

 When prospects consume your lead gen content, the nurturing process becomes easier.
 Nurtured leads make larger purchases than non-nurtured leads.
 Good lead gen content makes later sales conversations possible.